frankjmontero/Study-notes/Java-Notes.md

 Save the file when you’re done.
 Choose the menu comment Build, Make Project to compile it.
 To run the app, choose Run, Run App, and SimpleAVD as the virtual device.
 The emulator loads (which takes time) and then automatically runs the app.

-NOTE: When excecuting the app you may get an error indicating that no default Activity has been indicated.
+NOTE: When executing the app you may get an error indicating that no default Activity has been indicated.
 You can fix this problem 2 ways:

-1. Go to the Androigmanifest.xml file and add an intent-filter node to the activity confuguration section.
+1. Go to the Androidmanifest.xml file and add an intent-filter node to the activity configuration section.
 It should look as follows:
 Ex.:
 <activity
 android:name=".LeaderActivity"